Trust Jesus

 A Church In Decline During the late 80’s, 90’s and early 2000’s, the church struggled with both attendance and relevance within the community, and as a result, dwindled in size.
 The Alliance tried to revitalize the declining church, but ultimately, it wasn’t enough.

-A New Chapter It was during this time that the decision was made to shut down the original church and re-launch the historic Alliance church with a new vision and under new leadership.
+Replant: It was during this time that the decision was made to shut down the original church and re-launch the historic Alliance church with a new vision and under new leadership.
 A core group of former members along with new members, began to develop the strategic plan to start a church in a coffee shop.
 As this group dreamed and planned, they gathered weekly in Aungst Family Restaurant preparing for a new vision and a new initiative as the church.
 In that year, the groundwork was laid.
 In 2009, all of this planning came to fruition with the birth of The Common Place Church and Avenue 209 Coffee House.